The whole shebang

 "'Shebang' is applied to any sort of house or office."

 Soon after that, Mark Twain uses 'shebang' to refer to a form of vehicle - in Roughing It, 1872:

 "Take back your money, madam.
 We can't allow it.
 You're welcome to ride here as long as you please, but this shebang's chartered, and we can't let you pay a cent."

 There are various 'the whole' expressions which derive from America - 'the whole ball of wax', 'the whole nine yards', 'the whole box of dice', 'the whole shooting match', 'the whole enchilada', 'the whole kit and caboodle' etc. Whilst these by and large refer to real objects, none of them represents 'wholeness' and they have just been tacked on to 'the whole' to make catchy phrases.
 'Shebang' was also used that way - and that the fact that people using it didn't know what a shebang was didn't really matter.
 It was simply a colourful way of saying 'thing'.

 The word appears to have arrived fully formed in the 1860s.
 Prior to 1862, there are no examples in print.
 During the 1860s there are dozens of examples in US newspapers, literature etc.

-That 'vehicle' usage does suggest a possible link with the name for a form of early UK sightseeing bus, i.e. charabanc (pronounced sharra-bang).
+That 'vehicle' usage does suggest a possible link with the name for a form of early UK sightseeing bus, that is, charabanc (pronounced sharra-bang).
 This derives from the French char-à-bancs - carriage with benches.
 Charabancs, affectionately known to passengers as 'sharras', were a commonplace in Britain from the introduction of horse-drawn examples in the early 1800s to as late as the 1970s.

 Could 'shebang' be a variant of 'sharra-bang'?
 Well, it's certainly possible, although the evidence to support that view is entirely circumstantial.